agda/agda/doc/user-manual/tools/generating-html.rst

 your own CSS file instead of the :download:`default, included one
 <../../../src/data/Agda.css>` (use the ``--css`` option).

-If you're using Literate Agda with markdown or reStructedText and you want to highlight your Agda codes with Agda's HTML backend and render the rest of the content (let's call it "literate" part for convenience) with some another renderer, you can use the ``--html-highlight=code``
+If you're using Literate Agda with Markdown or reStructedText and you want to highlight your Agda codes with Agda's HTML backend and render the rest of the content (let's call it "literate" part for convenience) with some another renderer, you can use the ``--html-highlight=code``